 ARCHITECTURE Adam Kane Architects DESIGN Barry Ludlow PHOTOGRAPHY Adam Kane

 Working with a modest floor area and budget, the design was driven by the need for flexibility in transitioning from a single house to two independent rentals with seperate entrances, facilities and outlooks.
 To achieve this the building is spread over two timber-clad gabled forms, continuing the dark natural palette both inside and out.
 The homage to European chalet style continues inside with the high raked-ceilings creating space and depth throughout the interiors.

-The hardwood timber creates a rich, welcoming texture balanced with the darker, moody colour palette of the natural tones.
+The hardwood timber creates a rich, welcoming texture balanced with the darker, moody colour palette of the natural tones (the walls, floor and ceiling were treated with Porter’s Wood Wash in Palm Beach Black for added effect).
 The timber floor, wall and ceiling linings throughout the home were all locally sourced and hand-finished, adding to the rustic sensibility of the home and grounding it in the local landscape.
 Materials like steel and reclaimed timber add further warmth and luxury to the space, while outside a bamboo garden lends a tranquil setting to the home – just perfect for a relaxing weekend away.